sourcegraph/sourcegraph-typescript/README.md

 A Sourcegraph extension that provides code intelligence for TypeScript.

-## How to deploy the server
+## Usage with private Sourcegraph instances

-The extension is configured to talk to a language server deployed somewhere over WebSockets.
+This extension is configured to talk to a language server over WebSockets.
+If you are running a private Sourcegraph instance, you should run your own language server.
 The server is available as a Docker image `sourcegraph/lang-typescript` from Docker Hub.

 ### Using Docker